Jacksonville Drug Offense Lawyers

 helps people defend against Drug Offenses

-Drug offenses range in severity and complexity from a simple possession of less than 20 grams of marijuana where a police officer may issue a notice to appear all the way up to multi-state, multi-defendant drug conspiracies.
-The drug defense lawyers at SLG Law can help you defend against your drug case, no matter how small or large.
+Drug offenses range in severity and complexity from a simple possession of less than 20 grams of marijuana where a police officer may issue a notice to appear all the way up to multi-state, multi-defendant drug conspiracies or trafficking with minimum mandatory sentences and maximums up to life in prison.
+The Jacksonville drug defense lawyer at LGL can help you defend against your drug case, no matter how small or large.

-Drug charges range from actual or constructive possession, sale, trafficking, and manufacturing substances such as marijuana, cocaine, methamphetamine, ecstasy, heroin, GHB, Ketamine and other controlled substances.
+Drug charges range from actual or constructive possession, sale of controlled substances, and trafficking in controlled substances, such as marijuana, cocaine, methamphetamine, ecstasy, heroin, GHB, Ketamine and other controlled substances.
 The sentences for drug crimes have increased significantly over the years pursuant to the government's self proclaimed war on drugs.
 Many drug crimes in Florida require minimum mandatory sentences and almost all convictions are accompanied by a suspension of one's driver's license.

-Even a conviction for possession of a small amount of drugs, like marijuana or cocaine, can result in serious penalties that affect your ability to get a job, keep your driver's license, keep a professional license or remain in the country if there are immigration issues.
+Even a conviction for possession of a small amount of drugs, like marijuana or cocaine, can result in serious penalties that affect your ability to get a job, keep your driver's license, keep a professional license or remain in the country, if you are not a United States citizen.

 Sentences for more serious drug crimes like sale and trafficking can include long prison sentences or even life in prison.
 Some of the factors that affect a sentence for a drug crime include the type of drugs, the quantity of the drugs, and whether drugs were sold near a school or place of worship.